Did you know that you can grab a pack of birth control pills off the shelf on your next drugstore run, or even buy it online and have it delivered?

 Retinoids

-Derived from vitamin A, topical retinoids push your skin to shed dead cells which helps prevent pores from becoming clogged.
+Derived from vitamin A, topical retinoids push your skin to shed dead cells, which helps prevent pores from becoming clogged.
 Their powerful action doesn’t stop there; they also reduce inflammation, a key culprit behind red, painful pimples.

 Using retinoids can lead to clearer, smoother skin over time, but they require patience and consistent use as they slowly work their magic.
 They are known for causing irritation and purging at the beginning, also known as the retinoid uglies.
-Starting with a lower concentration can help minimize initial irritation, you can also slowly increase the nights you use it to give your skin time to adapt.
+Starting with a lower concentration can help minimize initial irritation.
+You can also slowly increase the nights you use it to give your skin time to adapt.

 Commonly prescribed by dermatologists, retinoids are a cornerstone of acne treatment.
 You can get them over the counter in the form of adapalene 1% and as retinol.